maptime-ams/tracking_birds/maptime_gps-tracks_in_r.md

 2. In spite of what we assumed, the time-steps in the data set are not homogeneous over time and also not exactly equal among individuals.
 We can take this problem into account by calculating the time between different points (see the function `pt2pt.duration()` fro the previous chapter) and subsequently using this information to calculate habitat use more precise.

+## Resources to learn more

+If you would like to learn more about geocomputation in R this book is a great resource: https://geocompr.robinlovelace.net/index.html.